openculinary/blog/content/posts/introduction-to-ingredient-parsing.md

 We're able to crawl recipes from any website supported by the [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) Python library, and the result of each crawl includes -- among other details -- a list of the ingredients required and a list of the preparation directions.
 Both of these lists are composed of text strings as written by the original recipe author.

-For each ingredient, there are two key pieces of information we'd like to gather: the _name_ of each ingredient and the associated _quantity_ of it that is required.
+For each ingredient there are two key pieces of information we'd like to gather: the _name_ of each ingredient and the associated _quantity_ of it that is required.

 Let's imagine two examples.
 One recipe could include an ingredient with the description "2 cups of cold water", while a second recipe may list "30ml water".